About this recipe

 Ingredient notes

 - Red Bell Pepper.
-Use raw, roasted, or even jarred if that’s what you’ve got.
+Use raw, roasted bell pepper, or even jarred if that’s what you’ve got.

 - Beans.
-I enjoy a combination of black beans, navy beans, and red kidney beans.
+I love a combination of black beans, navy beans, and red kidney beans.
 Chickpeas and pinto beans also work well.

 - Corn.
 Fresh or frozen work—no need to thaw frozen corn ahead.